KyraelDev/lightbulb-project/README.md

 Any sounds, artwork and fonts used in this project DO NOT BELONG TO ME.
 I just used them for the sake of the project and get the same feeling.
 Shout out to the creators of Omori.

+Sorry if the audio doesn't play right, it's a little buggy and I'm working on improving it (or at least understand why it breaks).

 ## Project Setup

 ```sh